ilyakava/pyfst/README.md

 ### Training Masks

-You may download the exact training masks we use in the paper [here](https://drive.google.com/file/d/1p3FB4VTHbLQJQPGzaG_jya5EgLM97qhi/view?usp=sharing) and place them in the `masks` directory.
+You may download the exact training masks we use in the paper [get the masks inside the release here](https://github.com/ilyakava/pyfst/releases/tag/MajRev1) and place them in your `masks` directory.

 When using options like `--svm_multi_mask_file_list` there should be a txt file that lists the fully qualified path to each mask file that should be used.